Samir Jundi: Cultural work

 Founded Dar Al-Jundi for Publishing and Distribution.
 The house defines itself as having been established to support Palestinian writers.
-It seeks to contribute in preserving Jerusalem’s cultural identity and help young writers publish their works.
+It seeks to contribute in preserving Jerusalem's cultural identity and help young writers publish their works.

 Syndicalist work

 He participated at founding the General Union of Palestinian Teachers in the Occupied Territories, he is the head of the Syndicate of Workers in the Private Education Sector in Jerusalem, and a member of the General Union of Palestinian Writers.
-Samir Al-Jundi is one of the members of the Seventh Day symposium - the Palestinian National Theatre, and he contributes with writings to the local and international newspapers and magazines.
+Al-Jundi is one of the members of the Seventh Day symposium - the Palestinian National Theatre, and he contributes with writings to the local and international newspapers and magazines.
 He also writes blogs on the web pages and he has literary criticism studies and working papers published on the web pages.
-Samir Al-Jundi held several positions in syndicalist work, and he also represented Palestine in many international and world conferences.
+Samir Al-Jundi held several positions in syndicalist work, and he also represented Palestine in international and world conferences.